Shop now & save up to 80% on medication

 Questions to Ask Your Clinician

-• Is an ACE inhibitor appropriate for my medical history and goals?
+• Is this ACE inhibitor appropriate for my health history?

 • Could a diuretic or calcium channel blocker be added if needed?